WingsZeng/wingshot/README.md

 ## Configuration

-Watershot supports configuration of colors, fonts, sizes, etc. via it's config file.
-The config file is saved in `~/.config/watershot.ron` and uses the ron config format.
+Wingshot supports configuration of colors, fonts, sizes, etc. via it's config file.
+The config file is saved in `~/.config/wingshot.ron` and uses the ron config format.

 Here is an example config for it: